plashchynski/vigi/README.md

 ## Configuration

+A detailed configuration options are available in the [Configuration](docs/configuration.md) document.

 The agent can be configured in two ways:
 * Using the `vigi.ini` file.
 This method is recommended for production use and when configuration is constant and does not change frequently.